dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 This solution is undesirable because the attribute would be on almost every functional.
 Forgetting leads to compile errors that, depending on the error message, might be confusing.

+The same way as the alternative above, it could be handled by making the parameter const.

 ## Breaking Changes and Deprecations